Pothohar Plateau: Katas Raj Temples

 The Katas Raj Temples also known as Qila Katas, is a complex of several Hindu temples connected to one another by walkways.
 The temple complex surrounds a pond named Katas which is regarded as sacred by Hindus.

 The temples' pond is said in the Puranas to have been created from the teardrops of Shiva, after he wandered the Earth inconsolable after the death of his wife Sati.
 The pond occupies an area of two kanals and 15 marlas, with a maximum depth of 20 feet.

 The temples play a role in the Hindu epic poem, the Mahābhārata, where the temples are traditionally believed to have been the site where the Pandava brothers spent a significant portion of their exile.

 Rawat Fort

-Rawat Fort is an early 16th century fort in the Pothohar plateau of Pakistan, near the city of Rawalpindi in the province of Punjab.
-The fort was built to defend the Pothohar plateau from the forces of the Pashtun king Sher Shah Suri.
+Rawat Fort is an early 16th century fort near the city of Rawalpindi.
+The fort was built to defend the region from the forces of the Pashtun king Sher Shah Suri.

+Tilla Jogian

+Tilla Jogian is an abandoned Hindu temple and monastic complex located on the summit of the Tilla Jogian mountain in the Salt Range.
+The complex was the most important centre for Hindu jogis in Punjab prior to 1947, and had housed hundreds of ascetics.
+The site is also important in Sikhism for its association with the founder of the Sikh faith, Guru Nanak.

+Khewra Salt Mine

+The Khewra Salt Mine in Khewra is the second largest salt mine in the world.

+The mine is famous for its production of pink Khewra salt, often marketed as Himalayan salt, and is a major tourist attraction, drawing up to 250,000 visitors a year.
+Its history dates back to its discovery by Alexander's troops in 320 BC, but it started trading in the Mughal era.

+Manikyala Stupa

+The Manikyala Stupa is a Buddhist stupa near the village of Tope Mankiala.
+The stupa was built to commemorate the spot, where according to the Jataka tales, an incarnation of the Buddha called Prince Sattva sacrificed himself to feed seven hungry tiger cubs.

+Mankiala stupa's relic deposits were discovered by Jean-Baptiste Ventura in 1830.
+The relics were then removed from the site during the British Raj, and are now housed in the British Museum.